 Where can I watch the Perseids in Dubai and wish upon a shooting star?

 You’ll just have to make sure you pick a dark sky site – places with zero to little light pollution.
-Luckily, the UAE is blessed with vast swathes of deserts ideal for star gazing such as the Al Awir desert.
+Luckily, the UAE is blessed with vast swathes of deserts ideal for stargazing gazing such as the Al Awir desert.
+Another good stargazing spot is Hatta.
+A two-hour drive from Dubai, not only is this small town one of the world’s most beautiful, but it also has numerous camping spots to stargaze at leisure without being too far away from civilisation.

 What is the Perseids Meteor Shower?